butopen/httply/README.md

 ### Optional integration with your localhost
 - easily capture requests from localhost
 - mock requests on localhost to speed up development or test a previous response

 ### Stats to help you see what works, what not, what is used, or not

 - get stats for the request
 - get stats about a group of APIs
 - get stats on your whole domain

 ### Driven by a community of devs (browse or propose your own extensions)

 - open source
 - extend with plugins from the community

+## Development

+WIP